foxcpp/maddy/docs/tutorials/setting-up.md

 $(local_domains) = $(primary_domain) example.com other.example.com
 ```

+Do not forget to set a suitable rDNS (PTR) record for your server's IP address
+to reduce the chances of outgoing mails getting marked as spam or being
+downright rejected.
+Ideally, the PTR record should match whatever you specified
+in `$(hostname)`.

 ## TLS certificates

 One thing that can't be automatically configured is TLS certs.
 If you already